theMK2k/Media-Hoarder/DONE.md

 # DONE

+## v1.3.38-a8

+- [x] Bug: sort by Season and Episode didn't work anymore

 ## v1.3.37-a7

 - [x] use imdb-graphql-urls.json (also try to fetch them from master in github, this way we can update the urls if imdb changes them - without creating a new release)